-- There are a number of safe, natural ways to remove earwax at home; however, treatment by a doctor or other health-care professional may be necessary.
+- There are several safe, natural ways to remove earwax at home; however, treatment by a doctor or other healthcare professional may be necessary.

-- A variety of products and aids available over-the-counter (OTC) for treatment and removal of excessive wax, for example, irrigation kits, which usually include a bulb syringe.
+- A variety of products and aids are available over-the-counter (OTC) for treatment and removal of excessive wax, for example, irrigation kits, which usually include a bulb syringe.
 Most kits cost less than $20.00.

 - Excessive wax usually only takes a few minutes to remove.

-- The type of doctor or other health-care professionals to see if you need your ears cleaned to include primary care, pediatricians, or ear nose and throat specialists (otolaryngologists).
+- The type of doctor or other healthcare professionals to see if you need your ears cleaned include primary care, pediatricians, or ear nose and throat specialists (otolaryngologists).

 - Ear candling is not a recommended way to remove earwax because it poses health risks.

-- You can help prevent excessive wax buildup if you and don’t push or put objects in your ears and care for them properly.
+- You can help prevent excessive wax buildup if you don’t push or put objects in your ears and care for them properly.
 Currently, there are no other effective methods available to prevent buildup.